Chrislee06/devblog/_posts/2023-1-6-Mini-cog.md

 - Quick and Rapid - Thye entire test takes approximately 3 ~ 5 mins
 - Simple - The test has straightforward steps, and the test ensures that the patient understands each step.
 - Basic -  Other tests, like the MMSE, have been found to require a certain level of education, while the Mini-Cog can be taken by anyone.

 Cons
 - Not always accurate - THe Mini-Cog is a short test, as it quick and rapid the results can't completely determine whether the patient has dementia or not.
 - Results are specific - The Mini-Cog does not identify the stage or extent of a person’s dementia.

+## Mission statement

+What is the prupose of this project?
+What are we trying to acheive?

+## Target audience
+Who is this app for, who are we targeting?